Amazon Consultant

 This is Amazon.
 You don’t control the whole market.
 If you raise your price to protect your profit, you risk losing the Buy Box.
 If you don’t raise it, your profits get eaten by tariffs.
 If competitors find cheaper suppliers or aren't hit by the same tariffs, you lose market share.

-Even a $1 price difference can drop your conversion rate on Amazon.
+Even a small price difference can drop your conversion rate on Amazon.
 Tariffs force you to walk a very thin line on pricing.

 4. Inventory and restock planning becomes complicated